-SEETHINGS could be seen as a true murder story as its details feel alarmingly real.
-If that’s the case, then we’ve something to genuinely fear about the normal citizens of this world.
-Such a criminal could be your neighbour or the person sitting opposite you in a coffee shop.
-You couldn’t tell if they’re a killer by looking at them.
-You’d have to take a sample of their genetic fingerprint to a lab, and then run it through an unsolved crime database, to know for sure.
+SEETHINGS reads as though it’s a true murder story.
+Its killer could be your neighbour or the person sitting opposite you in a coffee shop.
+The only way to be sure is to take a sample of their genetic fingerprint to a lab, and then run it through an unsolved crime database.

 Free For a Limited Time